pmq20/libsquash/README.md

 For example, on the last close of a file the current seek pointer associated with the file is lost.
 Upon successful completion, a value of `0` is returned.
 Otherwise, a value of `-1` is returned and `errno` is set to the reason of the error.

+### `squash_scandir(errno, dirname, namelist, select, compar)`

+Reads the directory `dirname` and builds an array of pointers to directory entries using `malloc`.
+If successful it returns the number of entries in the array; otherwise `-1` is returned and `errno` is set to the reason of the error.
+A pointer to the array of directory entries is stored in the location referenced by `namelist` (even if the number of entries is `0`), which should later be freed via `free()` by freeing each pointer in the array and then the array itself.
+The `select` argument is a pointer to a user supplied subroutine which is called by `scandir` to select which entries are to be included in the array.
+The `select` routine is passed a pointer to a directory entry and should return a non-zero value if the directory entry is to be included in the array.
+If `select` is `NULL`, then all the directory entries will be included.
+The `compar` argument is a pointer to a user supplied subroutine which is passed to `qsort` to sort the completed array.
+If this pointer is `NULL`, then the array is not sorted.

 ### `squash_opendir(errno, disk, filename)`